loeiten/CS344/quizes/unit_3_solutions.md

   efficient algorithm
 - In the last scenario we only have one worker, so it would be best to use the serial implementation

+## Quiz 14

+What is the operation we need to do on a histogram in order to get the cumulative distribution function?

+Answer:

+Exclusive scan

+Comment:

+This will answer the question:
+"When I'm index `i`, how many elements in the population comes before me"